w3c/wcag-act-rules/content/rules/a1b64e/proposed.md

   rule_type: atomic
   description: |
     This rule checks if it is possible to use standard keyboard navigation to navigate through all content on a web page without becoming trapped in any element.
-  last_modified: 16 March 2022
+  last_modified: 18 May 2022
 ---

 ## Applicability

 This rule applies to any [HTML or SVG element][] that is [focusable][].

-**Note:** This rule only applies to HTML and SVG.
-Thus, it is a partial check for WCAG 2.0 success criterion 2.1.2, which applies to all content.

 ## Expectation

-For each target element focus can cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).
+For each target element, focus can cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).

 **Note:** Cycling back to the browser UI can be done both by moving forward through the tab order and by moving backwards.
 It is not possible to fulfill this expectation by using browser specific shortcuts to return to the browser UI.